 BACKGROUND IMAGE: stock.adobe.com

-BOSTON -- It's time for data professionals to start establishing a business glossary at their organizations.
+BOSTON -- It's time for data professionals to start building a business glossary at their organizations.

-That's according to panelists at the Enterprise Data World 2019 conference, who argued that -- while it's not easy -- establishing a common data vocabulary across the organization is one of data professionals' highest priorities and is key to successful data governance.
+That's according to panelists at the Enterprise Data World 2019 conference, who argued that -- while it's not easy -- establishing a common data vocabulary across an organization is one of the highest priorities for data managers, both for business reasons and because it's a key component of successful data governance programs.

-A business glossary is a metadata repository with clear and consistent definitions about important business and IT information such as contacts, tools, processes and who is considered a customer, supplier, business partner and employee, panelists said.
+A business glossary is a metadata repository with clear and consistent definitions of important business terms and related technical information, such as contacts, tools, processes and what constitutes customers, suppliers, business partners, employees and other entities, the panel members said.

-Not having a business glossary complicates communication and results in misunderstanding, rework and large unnecessary costs, said panelist Laura Sebastian-Coleman, data quality lead at health insurance company Aetna.
+Not having a business glossary complicates internal communication and results in misunderstandings, rework, unnecessary high costs and other business and data management problems, said panelist Laura Sebastian-Coleman, data quality lead at health insurance company Aetna.

 "If our own employees were unable to successfully communicate with each other about the organization's data, we would not be able to manage our data well," Sebastian-Coleman said.
 "And if we can't manage our data well, how can we manage our business since all of our business depends on data?"

-Perhaps more important, failing to establish common vocabulary puts an organization's data at risk for breaches -- and at risk of violating the EU's General Data Protection Regulation.
+Perhaps more important, failing to create a common vocabulary on business data puts an organization at greater risk for data breaches -- and at risk of violating new data privacy laws, such as the European Union's General Data Protection Regulation.

 The first thing for data architects and other data professionals charged with creating their organization's business glossary to remember is that it's not a one-person job, according to the panelists.
-It requires organizational commitment from the top down and help from data stewards.
+It requires organizational commitment from the top down and help from data stewards, they said.

-O'Keefe outlined the process of creating a business glossary into three key steps: definition, consensus building and communication.
+O'Keefe broke down the process of creating a business glossary into three key steps: definition, consensus building and communication.

 - The definition process is defining an element or process and capturing its attributes and its relationship with other elements or processes.
-It requires a "vocabulary lead" and one or two subject matter experts -- preferably one from the business side and one from IT side.
+It requires a "vocabulary lead" and one or two subject matter experts -- preferably one each from the business and IT sides, she said.

-- Consensus building involves circulating the definition with people in the organization, identifying synonyms and homonyms and recording those translations.
+- Consensus building involves circulating the definitions to relevant people in the organization for review, and identifying synonyms and homonyms and recording those translations.

-- Communication is publishing and promoting the definitions, as well as curating them on an ongoing basis.
+- Communication requires publishing and promoting the definitions, as well as curating them on an ongoing basis.

-O'Keefe estimated that each organization could need to define up to 2,500 terms to provide the starting foundation of a business glossary, but urged data professionals to start small.
-Even having just a few key common vocabulary terms, such as definitions for customer and various types of contact information, would make a significant difference in efficiency and GDPR compliance.
+O'Keefe estimated that each organization may need to define up to 2,500 terms to provide the underlying foundation of a business glossary, but she urged data management teams to start small.
+Even having just a few key common vocabulary terms, such as definitions for customers and various types of contact information, would make a significant difference in operational efficiency and GDPR compliance, she said.